Stockwhip: The cracker

 The cracker (in the US called a popper), is a twisted piece of short rope (approx 10 cm) with a frayed end.
 The cracker is essential and keeps the whip in good condition, and also aids in producing the crack.
 A cracker is frequently replaced, according to need and the discretion of the whip user, and may be made of cord or horsehair.
 Crackers are often made from hay band (also known as baling twine) which is easy to find and make into a cracker, and is also a cheap alternative to buying a pre-made cracker.

 Cracking techniques

 The main techniques used when whipcracking are the cattleman's crack and round yard.
 The sound is created when the velocity of the cracker breaks the sound barrier and creates a sonic boom.
 The cracker at top speed can achieve more than three times the speed of sound.

 Cattleman's crack

 The whip is swung backwards over the shoulder and then forward.

-Over-Head Crack
+Round Yard (Over-Head Crack)

 The whip cracker spins the whip anti-clockwise (if right-handed) over his or her head.
 When the whip is approximately 90 degrees to the right of the whip cracker, he or she swings the whip in the opposite direction.
 It is one of the simplest techniques, yet it can be one of the loudest used in whip cracking.